 401(k) Plan Limits

-The salary deferral limit for 401(k) plans as of 2017 is $18,000.
-This increases by $6,000 if you're age 50 or older.
-It goes up to $18,500 in 2018, although the catch-up 50-or-older limit still stands at $6,000.
+The salary deferral limit for 401(k) plans as of 2017 is $18,500.
+If you are age 50 or older, you can make a catch-up contribution of up to $6,000.

 Note: Always consult with a tax professional for the most up-to-date information and trends.
 Tax laws and rules can change periodically.
-This article is not tax advice and it is not intended as tax advice.
+This article is not tax advice and is not intended as tax advice.